Eyesore123/Deepseek-vscode_extension/README.md

 # DEEPSEEK VISUAL STUDIO CODE EXTENSION: README

-This is the README for your extension "deepseek".
+This is the README for your extension "deepseek-r1".

 ## Features